world war 2 tours

 Remembering the Holocaust

-The Auschwitz-Birkenau Memorial and Museum stands as a solemn tribute to the 1.5 million lives lost in the Nazi concentration and extermination camp.
-Today, it serves as a powerful reminder of the Holocaust’s horrors and a place for reflection.
+• Auschwitz-Birkenau Memorial and Museum: A tribute to the 1.5 million lives lost in the largest Nazi concentration and extermination camp, serving as a powerful reminder of the Holocaust.

-Warsaw’s Jewish Ghetto, once the largest in Nazi-occupied Europe, is now marked by haunting monuments and memorials honoring its tragic past.
+• Warsaw’s Jewish Ghetto: Once the largest in Nazi-occupied Europe, it is now marked by monuments and memorials honoring its tragic past.

-Ghetto Heroes Square honors Krakow’s Jewish community, who were confined in the Podgórze ghetto.
-Plac Zgody, at its center, served as the departure point for deportations to Płaszów, Auschwitz, and other camps.
+• Ghetto Heroes Square: Commemorates Krakow’s Jewish community, with Plac Zgody as the former departure point for deportations to Płaszów, Auschwitz, and other camps.

-The Warsaw Uprising Museum chronicles the 63-day resistance against Nazi occupation through multimedia exhibits, artifacts, and personal stories.
+• Warsaw Uprising Museum: Chronicles the 63-day Polish resistance against Nazi occupation through multimedia exhibits, artifacts, and personal stories.

-Oskar Schindler’s Factory (Fabryka Schindlera) in Krakow tells how Schindler saved over 1,000 Jewish workers by declaring them essential to his enamel factory.
-Today, it houses a permanent exhibit on Krakow’s Nazi occupation.
+• Oskar Schindler’s Factory (Fabryka Schindlera): Chronicles Oskar Schindler’s rescue of over 1,000 Jews from the Holocaust by declaring them essential workers to his enamel factory.
+Now a museum on Krakow’s Nazi occupation.

 Book a tour: